Recipe #1, geom_medians() and geom_means()

 Define geom_*() class

-Because plotnine users may be more accustomed to using layers that have the geom_ prefix, you might also define a geom_ function with almost the same properties as the stat_.
-Here we’ll use make_constructor() for convenience.
+Because plotnine users may be more accustomed to using layers that have the geom_ prefix, you might also define a geom_ class with almost the same properties as the stat_.
+Here we simply subclass geom_point and point its default stat at our new stat.
+Following plotnine conventions, this geom_-prefixed class fixes the geom while leaving the stat flexible.

 Test/Enjoy your geom_medians() function!